Democrats ready to block Trump nominees as protest against immigration order

 Okay, counter the Democrats.
 Then, get ready for delays.

+He added that Trump wasn’t obligated to inform or consult with Congress on the executive order.

+“It probably could have been helpful,” Tillis said.
+“I’m not going to say that he should have.”

-First up Monday is Secretary of State nominee Rex Tillerson.
-The Senate is voting Monday to limit debate to 30 hours, and Democrats plan to use every minute they can.
+Monday, in the Senate’s first confirmation-related vote since Trump issued his order, Republicans won their bid to limit debate on ExxonMobil CEO Rex Tillerson’s nomination as secretary of state.
+The Senate voted 56 to 43 Monday to limit debate to 30 hours, and Democrats plan to use every minute they can.

 Tuesday, Trump plans to reveal publicly his pick for the Supreme Court – another nominee and another opportunity to obstruct confirmation votes if Democrats deploy such a strategy to try and induce Republican cooperation.